MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-compressiontype-property.md

 With `None`, `Page`, and `Row`, the [!INCLUDE[prodshort](../includes/prodshort.md)] table synchronization process will make changes to table in SQL Server, overwriting the current compression setting in SQL Server, if any. `Unspecified` lets you control data compression directly on SQL Server.
 For more information

-For information about compression, see [Data Compression](../../administration/optimize-sql-data-access.md#Compression)
+For information about compression types, see [Data Compression](../../administration/optimize-sql-data-access.md#Compression).

-> [!NOTE]
->  If you set multiple permissions, then one or the other applies.

 ## Syntax
 ```